gwyatt40/Intermediate-Arduino/README.md

 ## LCD Backpack

 ### Description
 This was the 2nd LCD assignment.
 It's goal was to use an LCD backpack to simplify the wiring for an LCD to Arduino setup.
+The wiring involved adding on an LCD backpack, connecting it to coressponding pins, and adding a button to the breadboard.
+I started the code with the new LCD backpack-specific setup functions and libraries.
+I added Hello World! code, similar to the code from the previous LCD assignment and then set the pin for the button and wrote a count function that increased the variable 'count' when the button state was detected as HIGH.
+I then made the LCD display the count value on the second line.

 ### Code
 [LCD Backpack Code](https://github.com/gwyatt40/Intermediate-Arduino/tree/master/LCD_Backpack)